 VULNERABLE & DEGRADED

-When degraded, coastal wetlands stop capturing carbon and can become significant sources of greenhouse gases (methane, nitrous oxide, carbon dioxide).
+When degraded, coastal wetlands stop providing ecosystem services and become significant sources of greenhouse gases (methane, nitrous oxide, carbon dioxide).
 In Australia, coastal wetlands are mainly threatened by changes in land use and the modification of coastal hydrology.